 Again, I will share this with you in the coming videos and also provide a copy of the spreadsheet for you to use.

 Results To Date

 As you can see above, I have not rested on my laurels and I have jumped into this challenge with both feet.

 From the image above you can see I am ranking top 3 for just a single keyword, which is the brand search term.
-I am ranking 2nd to a blogspot blog which has a similar name.
+I am ranking 2nd to a blogspot blog that has a similar name.
 I should be able to take the #1 spot with some social media presence.

 A total of 6 keywords (that I am tracking at least) are in the top 10, which is very exciting when we are only just a month into the case study.

-THIS is the power of a good domain and well chosen keywords.
+THIS is the power of a good domain and well-chosen keywords.